Ease of Use

 Before we dig deep into this Bluehost vs Wix showdown, here's a snapshot of each:

 First things first.
 What you need to know about Bluehost is that at its core, it is a hosting provider.
 Therefore, its focus relates to managing bandwidth and storage space rather than website creation.
-Nevertheless, this hosting provider has been inextricably linked to the popular blogging platform WordPress.org, being the latter's preferred hosting service.
-What most people don't realise is that Bluehost has developed its own site builder called Bluehost builder.
+Nevertheless, this hosting provider has been inextricably linked to the popular blogging platform WordPress.org , being the latter's preferred hosting service.
+It should be noted that before 2021 the service provider did also have its own site builder called Bluehost builder (Express editor).
+We’ll see how that stacks up against the competition below too.
+However now new customers will only have the option to use the new Bluehost Website Builder (for WordPress).

 Wix is, for the most part, one of the world’s favourite site-building and hosting platforms.
 Along with an easy-to-use AI-driven site builder, Wix also throws hosting into the equation, taking the guesswork out of that aspect of site building for its millions of users across the globe.